dtrckd/pymake/README.md

 ##### Designing Script

-A scipt is a piece of code that you execute which is parametrised by a **specification**.
+A script is a piece of code that you execute which is parameterized by a **specification**.
 More specifically, Scripts are methods of class that inherits a `ExpeFormat` and that lives inside the `script/` folder.

 Once you defined some scripts, you'll be able to list them with `pmk -l script`, and to run them, by their name, with `pmk [specification_id] -x script_name`.

 Then each experiments defined in your design (or _default_expe if no specification_id is given), will go through the script method.
-Then, a bunch of facilities are living inside the method at runtime :
+Then, a bunch of facilities are living inside the method at runtime:

 * `self.expe`:  The settings of the current experiment,
-* `self._it`: The ith script rennung inside the script,
+* `self._it`: The ith script running inside the script,
 * and more (doc in progress)